“Continuing the Legacy”

 A History of Kershaw County

 A goal for many years and the focus of the past decade’s efforts — the county’s first comprehensive history, commissioned by the Society, was published by USC Press in 2011.
-For details, scroll down our Home Page!
-Profits of our book sales are channeled back into Society projects.
+Details here, or click our Publications tab above.
+Profits of our book sales, like all our publication sales, are channeled back into Society projects.

 Our History among Significant Books in Libraries